apache/incubator-teaclave-trustzone-sdk/README.md

 ### Environment

-To get started with Teaclave TrustZone SDK, you could either choose QEMU for Armv8-A (QEMUv8). or other platforms ([platforms OP-TEE supported](https://optee.readthedocs.io/en/latest/general/platforms.html)) as your development environment.
+To get started with Teaclave TrustZone SDK, you could choose either [QEMU for Armv8-A](#develop-rust-trusted-applications-with-qemuv8) (QEMUv8) or [other platforms](#develop-rust-trusted-applications-with-other-platforms) ([platforms OP-TEE supported](https://optee.readthedocs.io/en/latest/general/platforms.html)) as your development environment.